Data Definition Language (DDL)

 DROP ALL FILTER FUNCTION my_like;

+Note: This command is MonetDB specific.
 Use option CASCADE to specify to also drop referencing objects.

-For details see: Documentation/SQLReference/DataDefinition/DropStatement
+For details see: DropStatement.

-See also: DROP FILTER FUNCTION CREATE FILTER FUNCTION EXTERNAL
+See also: DROP FILTER FUNCTION , CREATE FILTER FUNCTION EXTERNAL.

 DROP LOADER

-DROP LOADER [ FUNCTION ] [ IF EXISTS ] [ schema_name . ] function_name [ ( [ arg1_type [ , arg2_type ] [, ... ] ] ) ] [ RESTRICT | CASCADE ]
+DROP LOADER [ FUNCTION ] [ IF EXISTS ] [ schema_name . ] function_name

 Remove a specific user-defined loader function.
 If multiple loader functions exist with the same name, supply the full signature.

-For details see: blog/monetdbpython-loader-functions
+For details see: python-loader-functions.

-See also: DROP ALL LOADER CREATE LOADER CREATE FUNCTION LANGUAGE
+See also: DROP ALL LOADER, CREATE LOADER, CREATE FUNCTION LANGUAGE.

-Associated system table: sys.functions where type = 7 and language > 2
+Associated system table: sys.functions where type = 7 and language > 2.

 DROP ALL LOADER